theMILOlab/SPTCR-Seq-Pipeline/README.md

 #### Usage

-        usage: 2_Preprocess_Reads.sh [-h] [-n NAME] -i INPUT_FASTQ [-o OUTFOLDER] [-t THREADS] [-mem MEMORY] [-rep REPOSITORY] [-pri PRIMER] [-conf CONFIGURATION] [-chop PYCHOPPER] [-trim ADAPTER_TRIM] [-igb IGBLAST]
+        2_Preprocess_Reads.sh [-h] [-n NAME] -i INPUT_FASTQ [-o OUTFOLDER] [-t THREADS] [-mem MEMORY] [-rep REPOSITORY] [-pri PRIMER] [-conf CONFIGURATION] [-chop PYCHOPPER] [-trim ADAPTER_TRIM] [-igb IGBLAST] [-demux DEMULTIPLEX] [-bc BARCODES]
-                                [-demux DEMULTIPLEX]

         Pipeline to preprocess, demultiplex and extract UMI regions of Nanopore Reads for Libraries prepared for 10X Genomics

 **Arguments**
         -h, --help            show this help message and exit -n NAME, --NAME NAME  Chosen Name for the Pipeline.
 Will Be Used as Name for the Pipelines Outfolder.
         -i INPUT_FASTQ, --INPUT_FASTQ INPUT_FASTQ
                                 Specify the Path to the raw Input Fastq File -o OUTFOLDER, --OUTFOLDER OUTFOLDER
                                 Specify the Directory for the Output Folder.
 If not specified, will use current working Directory.
         -t THREADS, --THREADS THREADS
                                 Number of Threads to use.
         -mem MEMORY, --MEMORY MEMORY